puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 #### Example Script Usage

-Let's say you are running your master on a node running Debian 7 and you want to add an agent node running EL6.
+Let's say your master is on a node running EL6 and you want to add an agent node running Debian 6 on AMD64 hardware.
+Start by going to the console and adding the `pe_repo::debian_6_amd64` class.
+Add the class to your master node and kick off a puppet run with live management.

-(TODO: complete walkthrough)
+The class will create a new package in `opt/puppet/packages/public` called `puppet-enterprise-3.2.0-debian-6-amd64-agent`.

+Now you can SSH into the node where you want to install the agent and run `curl -k https://<master hostname>:8140/packages/current/debian-6-amd64.bash | bash`.
+The `-k` flag is needed in order to get curl to trust the master, which it wouldn't otherwise since puppet and its SSL infrastructure have not yet been set up on the node.
+The script will install the `pe-agent` package, create a basic `puppet.conf`, and kick off a puppet run.

 ### Configuring Agents